On the Reconstruction of Geodesic Subspaces of $\mathbb{R}^N$

 \section{Geometric Reconstruction}

-In \secref{persistence}, we used filtrations of both the \v{C}ech and the Vietoris-Rips complexes to compute the homology and homotopy groups of our hidden geodesic subspace $X$ from a noisy sample $S$ around it.
-The results, however, do not always provide us with a topological space that faithfully carries the topology of~$X$.
+In the previous section, we used filtrations of both the \v{C}ech and the Vietoris-Rips complexes to compute the homology and homotopy groups of our hidden geodesic subspace $X$ from a noisy sample $S$ around it.
+The results, however, do not provide us with a topological space that faithfully carries the topology of~$X$.
 To remedy this, we consider the problem of geometric reconstruction of geodesic subspaces.

 In \subsecref{fundamental}, we introduce a new metric $d_\eps$ on $S$.
-We then show in \thmref{fundamental} that the Vietoris-Rips complex of $(S,d_\eps)$ and $X$ have isomorphic fundamental groups.
+As our first step towards capturing the homotopy type, we show in \thmref{fundamental} that the Vietoris-Rips complex of $(S,d_\eps)$ and $X$ have isomorphic fundamental groups.
 Finally in \subsecref{graphs}, we further use this complex for the geometric reconstruction of embedded graphs.